drakkan/sftpgo/README.md

     - `max_auth_tries` integer.
 Maximum number of authentication attempts permitted per connection.
 If set to a negative number, the number of attempts are unlimited.
 If set to zero, the number of attempts are limited to 6.
     - `umask`, string.
 Umask for the new files and directories.
 This setting has no effect on Windows.
 Default: "0022"
     - `banner`, string.
 Identification string used by the server.
 Default "SFTPGo"
-    - `upload_mode` int.
+    - `upload_mode` integer.
 0 means standard, the files are uploaded directly to the requested path.
 1 means atomic: the files are uploaded to a temporary path and renamed to the requested path when the client ends the upload.
 Atomic mode avoid problems such as a web server that serves partial files when the files are being uploaded
     - `actions`, struct.
 It contains the command to execute and/or the HTTP URL to notify and the trigger conditions
         - `execute_on`, list of strings.
 Valid values are `download`, `upload`, `delete`, `rename`.
 On folder deletion a `delete` notification will be sent for each deleted file.
 Leave empty to disable actions.
         - `command`, string.
 Absolute path to the command to execute.
 Leave empty to disable.
 The command is invoked with the following arguments: